Egorikhin/angular/packages/docs/di/di_advanced.md

 var child = new Injector(proto, parent, true /* host */);
 ```

-Hosts are used to constraint dependency resolution.
+Hosts are used to letraint dependency resolution.
 For instance, in the following example, DI will stop looking for `Engine` after reaching the host.

 ```
 class Car {
-  constructor(@Host() e: Engine) {}
+  letructor(@Host() e: Engine) {}
 }
 ```